A letter from a son to his father.

 I fell in love with you only after you had gone…

-When it comes to their kids, most father are inexpressive.
+When it comes to their kids, most fathers are inexpressive.
 Yes, I feel it today.
-Baqoul Baano Aapa, “Bachchay kay muaamlay mein mard ummooman bad-naseeb hua karta hai.
+To quote Baano Aapa here, “Bachchay kay muaamlay mein mard ummooman bad-naseeb hua karta hai.
 Wo kisi bachchay ka maalik nahin ban sakta.
 Iska kafeel ban sakta hai, laikin darwaazay par kharra sirf andar aanay ki ijaazat maangta rehta hai.
 Ijaazat kabhi nahin miltee…” [Haasil Ghaatt]

 You were so unkind to yourself, that you sent me far away at such a tender age, to make myself a good future and education……and missed me like hell, and never told me that; until I had to grow up to be a father to feel, know and understand it.